 Olympic House

-Olympic House, the new International Olympic Committee (IOC) headquarters in Lausanne, Switzerland, has received three environmental certifications, including LEED Platinum.
-Olympic House, in particular, has gained 93 LEED certification points from the United States Green Building Council (USGBC).
-Olympic House was the first international headquarters and the second building to receive the highest level (Platinum) of the Swiss Sustainable Building Standards (SNBS) and LEED Platinum certification.
+Olympic House, the new headquarters of the International Olympic Committee (IOC) in Lausanne, Switzerland, exemplifies a pinnacle of sustainable architecture, earning three prestigious environmental certifications, including LEED Platinum.
+Notably, Olympic House secured an impressive 93 LEED certification points from the United States Green Building Council (USGBC).
+It holds the distinction of being the first international headquarters and only the second building globally to achieve both the highest level (Platinum) of the Swiss Sustainable Building Standards (SNBS) and LEED Platinum certification.

 Olympic House (Source: Internet)